otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-markdown-javascript-1/README.md

 };
 ```

-> **Hint:** An anagram is a word formed by rearranging the letters of another word, using all letters exactly once.
+> Hint: An anagram is a word formed by rearranging the letters of another word, using all letters exactly once.
 You can check if two strings are anagrams by sorting both strings and comparing them.
 Consider handling case sensitivity.

 ---

 ### Task 9

-Write a **function** to find the longest word in a string.
+Write a function to find the longest word in a string.

-**Test Cases:**
+Test cases

 - `findLongestWord("The quick brown fox jumped over the lazy dog")` should return `"jumped"`
 - `findLongestWord("May the force be with you")` should return `"force"`